 "Non-bone-breaking surgery for remedying bunions"

-A joint study by PolyU and the Center for Non-Bone-Breaking Bunion Surgery has shown that “Syndesmosis” can improve foot functioning in patients with bunions.
+A joint study by PolyU and the Center for Non-Bone-Breaking Bunion Surgery has shown that “Syndesmosis” can improve foot functioning in patients.

 Consider a woman who habitually wears high-heeled, pointed shoes and suffers from constant or relapsing pain and inflammation.
 One day, with a big bump to her toes, she cannot walk without severe pain in her feet, calves and back.
 Bone-breaking surgery can help remedy her problem, but she is worried about the associated pain, metatarsal fractures or secondary problems that might arise from the surgery and refuses her orthopedist’s advice.
 Indeed, many women have similar concerns about such surgery and look for alternatives.

 In Hong Kong, approximately one-third of women have bunions, which not only affect the foot’s appearance but also cause pain and walking problems.
 Now, this condition can be remedied without breaking bones.

 Introduced to Hong Kong by orthopedist Dr Daniel Wu Yiang, the non-bone-breaking approach “Syndesmosis” can re-align and re-stabilize the displaced but normal bones of the affected foot by tying the displaced and loose first metatarsal bone to the adjacent second metatarsal bone.
 This triggers the body to create a syndesmosis fibrous bridge to connect and stabilize the bones.
 An impressive 90% success rate and rapid recovery are the results of this approach.